HearthstoneTracker/ExcelAddIn/README.md

 -------------

 * Download the latest release.
-* Extract the zipfile and run HearthstoneTracker.ExcelAddIn.vsto
+* Extract the zipfile and run setup.exe

 How to use?
 -------------